Reverend Peter Mahon1

 F, #19710, b. circa 1769, d.
 2 March 1841

 Elizabeth Adair was born circa 1769.1 She was the daughter of Robert Adair and Lady Caroline Keppel.1 She married Reverend George Barrington, 5th Viscount Barrington of Ardglass, son of Maj.-Gen. Hon.
-John Barrington and Elizabeth Vassal, on 12 February 1788.1 She died on 2 March 1841 at Shrivenham, Berkshire, England.1 Her will was probated in June 1841.1
+John Barrington and Elizabeth Vassal, on 12 February 1788.1 She died on 2 March 1841 at Shrivenham, Berkshire, EnglandG.1 Her will was proven (by probate) in June 1841.1

 Her married name became Barrington.
-As a result of her marriage, Elizabeth Adair was styled as Viscountess Barrington of Ardglass in January 1814.
+After her marriage, Elizabeth Adair was styled as Viscountess Barrington of Ardglass in January 1814.

 Citations